-- Each sub-target is clearly linked to relevant SDGs and detailed information is provided on target year (ranging from 1 to 20 year period based on target type), target description and status quo.
-For example, by 2025 reach 2,100 women from a weak economic background with a training course to re-enter the workforce at the İzmir location (Open Doors for Women). - · Shares detailed results such as donations, project focus, beneficiaries, and location.
+- Presents a comprehensive view of targets across 6 stakeholder categories including products, the environment, employees, society and partners. - Clearly articulates the company's commitment, where the company is today and where it aims to be tomorrow across each target category. - Each sub-target is clearly linked to relevant SDGs and detailed information is provided on target year (ranging from I to 20 year period based on target type), target description and status quo.
+For example, by 2025 reach 2,100 women from a weak economic background with a training course to re-enter the workforce at the İzmir location (Open Doors for Women). - Shares detailed results such as donations, project focus, beneficiaries, and location.